richafnu/Viva/Viva/glint/reports/color-coding.md

 > If the respondent size of the report is too small, impact is calculated based on the overall company level.
 [See this guidance to learn more](/../../viva/glint/reports/driver-impact-report#small-teams-can-use-the-driver-impact-report).

-## Color Coding for Strengths & Opportunities Sections in other Executive Summary reports
+## Color coding for Strengths & Opportunities Sections in other Executive Summary reports

 The processes to determine which items are Strengths or Opportunities are identical to the process described for the manager’s Team Summary Report. **There is an exception related to color coding.**
 - In these report tables, a blue or red dot is displayed next to each strength and opportunity.